- What Holocaust images or texts have had the biggest impact on you and why?

 Source: “And God Saw that it was Bad” by Helga Weissova

 Helga Weissova entered Terezin when she was only 12 years old.
-She brought a box of painting and notebook with her and drew more than a hundred paintings as instructed by her father to: “Paint whatever you see.”
-Here ended Helga’s childhood with the responsibility of painting everything she saw and experienced.
+She brought a box of paints and a notebook with her and drew more than a hundred paintings as instructed by her father: “Paint whatever you see.”
 She was one of the few survivors.

-13 years old.
-The last drawing of her series, made at Terezins’ exit.
-The children’s faces tell it all.
+The last drawing of her series, made at Terezin’s exit.

 A little garden,